-Our principal sources of liquidity have been cash generated from operating activities and financing activities, which consisted of our private placement of preferred shares to investors, bank borrowings, our initial public offering and our additional public offering.
-As of May 31, 2009, we had US\$254.8 million in cash and cash equivalents.
+Our principal sources of liquidity have been cash generated from operating activities.
+As of May 31, 2010, we had US\$281.1 million in cash and cash equivalents.
 Our cash and cash equivalents consist of cash on hand and liquid investments that are unrestricted as to withdrawal or use, have maturities of three months or less and are placed with banks and other financial institutions.
 Although we consolidate the results of New Oriental China and its subsidiaries, we do not have direct access to the cash and cash equivalents or future earnings of New Oriental China.
 However, a portion of the cash balances of New Oriental China and its subsidiaries are paid to us pursuant to our contractual arrangements with New Oriental China and its subsidiaries for our technical and teaching support, enrollment system development and other services.

 We expect to require cash to fund our ongoing business needs, particularly the rent and other costs and expenses relating to opening new schools and learning centers.
-We opened seven new schools and 56 new learning centers in fiscal year 2009, and plan to open additional new schools and learning centers in the future depending on local market conditions of the new markets we plan to enter.
+We opened 97 new learning centers in fiscal year 2010, and plan to open additional schools and learning centers in the future depending on local market conditions of the new markets we plan to enter.
 We expect to incur capital expenditures ranging from approximately RMB1.0 million (US\$0.1 million) to RMB4.0 million (US\$0.6 million) per new school depending primarily on the size and geographic location of the school.
 Other cash needs include acquisitions of businesses and properties that complement our operations when suitable opportunities arise.
 We have not encountered any difficulties in meeting our cash obligations to date.
-We believe that our current cash and cash equivalents, anticipated cash flow from operations, as well as the net proceeds we received from our public offerings will be sufficient to meet our anticipated cash needs for the foreseeable future.
+We believe that our current cash and cash equivalents and anticipated cash flow from operations will be sufficient to meet our anticipated cash needs for the foreseeable future.